-- 1. How to contact FST: - a.
-For all emergencies or after hours.
-For all emergencies or for outside of regular working hours, around the clock support is available by calling the LdSH(RC) duty center at (780) 973-4011, ext 3018; and - b.
-Office Hours.
-Staff operate in the office during regular working hours Monday to Friday between 0800-1600hrs.
-For support during regular hours please call (780) 973-4011, ext 3040; and - 2.
+- a.
 The Regiment recognised that the separations due to deployments and tasks could be difficult on the families of its members.
 In response, it established the Family Support Troop (FST) to help alleviate some of these difficulties, and foster a greater Regimental Family spirit.
 Family Support Troop's primary role is to act as the link between the families and the Regiment when a soldier is away for more than 28 days.
 Thus, when information from the Regiment needs to be passed on to the families, such as important dates, Regimental activities, and special events, FST will inform the families through numerous means, from newsletters to routine phone calls.
 Families as well, can and should inform the Regiment through FST, of issues needing urgent attention when members are away, as the Regiment will try to help resolve these issues if possible.
 FST again acts as the conduit, as it has the full support of the Chain of Command of the Regiment and thus has access to it to pass along any issues so they can be addressed in a timely manner.
-All information will be passed only on a need to know basis, and is held in strict confidentiality. - 3.
+All information will be passed only on a need to know basis, and is held in strict confidentiality. - b.
 In addition to its primary responsibility as the line of communication between the Regiment and families, FST also plans and organizes activities for the families of deployed members, from movie nights at a local theatre, to excursions to popular family locations around the City of Edmonton, such as the West Edmonton Mall Water Park.
 All these events are at no charge to the families, the funds being covered through donations made to the Regiment in support of its families.
 Families are encouraged to attend these events, as they are an excellent opportunity to interact with other families in similar situations and enjoy an event at no cost to themselves.
-Families will be informed of these events as part of the monthly newsletters and phone calls; as well, they will be posted on the Regimental website. - 4.
-FST works in conjunction with the DSG and the MFRC in support of the families.
+Families will be informed of these events as part of the monthly newsletters and phone calls; as well, they will be posted on the Regimental website. - c.
+FST works in conjunction with the Deployment Support Group's (DSG) and the MFRC in support of the families.
 Together they form the overall support network for the families of the deployed members.
 While the DSG and MFRC mandates are to cover the entirety of a deploying group, FST is regimentally centered, focusing solely on the families of members and those attached to the unit.
 This working relationship allows FST to focus on building a more personal relationship with the families in its care, while having access to the resources that the DSG and MFRC both possess.
-The three organizations work together to ensure that the support requirements of the deployed members' families are met. - 5.
+The three organizations work together to ensure that the support requirements of the deployed members' families are met. - d.
 While FST strives to ensure that the families receive support they need, there are limitations to the support it can provide.
 Some examples of what FST is not authorized due to liability issues: - a.
 Mowing lawns; - b.
-Snow removal;

-- c.
+Snow removal; - c.
 Moving household good & effects;

 - d.
 Routine childcare services; and

 - e.
 Other routine household maintenance.

 - 6. It is extremely important that a family care plan be established prior to a member's deployment, to cover all foreseen household maintenance issues and childcare issues.
 In emergencies, FST will help coordinate resources to provide support in these instances.